bomsolim/recipes/README.md

-# This project is day 1 of me learning HTML and CSS.
+# Polishing up my skills in HTMl and CSS been a while.
 Trying to understand that syntax and getting a greater understanding of development.